 If an area on the toe or foot becomes Very painful, it maybe you have an infected or ulcerated site.
 Pad the area as above and apply a dressing over the top, then ring us for advice.

 This particularly applies to Diabetic patients or those with poor circulation or other medical issues.

 Ingrowing toe nails are another condition that is likely to cause a problem.
 If you have very curved nails but cut your nails as advised above (ie NOT down the sides) the nail should not become uncomfortable, provided you are wearing adequate footwear (wide, deep, with fastening and of correct length).
 However, ingrown nails occur for a variety of reasons and although the majority are due to poor nail cutting or poorly fitting footwear, others are due to direct injury or other conditions.

 Try bathing the toe in warm salt water for three minutes – dry with a hairdryer, then apply a sterile dressing to the toe.
 Repeat this daily.
 Do not use antiseptic cream as it will make the skin more moist and prone to penetration by the nail.
 If you have no dressings and have to use an Elastoplast, then remove it at bedtime and wear a clean sock in bed (preferably white cotton).
 Take great care with footwear so that there is no pressure on the toe.
-If there is no improvement in 3 days of the above treatment, please ring us for advice.
+Ring the Clinic for an appointment as soon as possible.